MarzioMonticelli/python-cryptonet/README.md

 Once you are sure your system match the requirements contained in Environment section you are ready to install Anaconda.
-You can download Anaconda from the official site (https://www.anaconda.com) : be sure to download Anaconda3 (version 3.7 or grater) compatible with your system.
+You can download Anaconda from the official site (https://www.anaconda.com) : be sure to download Anaconda3 (version 3.7 or greater) compatible with your system.
 If you need a complete guide to install and use Anaconda on your local machine, you can refer to the Anaconda official documentation (https://docs.anaconda.com);
 inside the official documentation you will find all the information you need to complete